Since modern data platforms converge toward the Cloud & the Lakehouse architecture, what are the differentiators? Which one is the best for you?

 This is likely the most complex — yet one of the most important — aspects to evaluate: how are developers and users interacting with the platform?
 Does it provide a user-friendly environment for data analysts, data engineers, data scientists, or all of them?
 Is it possible to collaborate within a Scrum team (7 people), or even larger teams like in SAFe setup?
 The answer has direct implications for staffing, onboarding, and broader organizational acculturation.

 - Snowflake has a clean from the ground-up construction with everything declared as code into the catalog using SQL or Python.
 All code is versioned in GIT.
+In Snowflake collaboration is within Workspaces, and artifacts (tables, AI models…) are stored in Databases.

 - Fabrics is expanding the Power BI organization of objects in Workspaces.
 Versioning is JSON declarations, one repository per Workspace.